basukb/ExxchangeRateMonitorService/README.md

 # ExxchangeRateMonitorService
-ExxchangeRateMonitorService is Worker service built on .NET Core 3.1
+ExxchangeRateMonitorService is Worker service built on .NET Core 3.1 to monitor the Currency Exchange rates with a free api.

 Following are the Packages used in this project